manngithub/python_flask_api/README.md

 # Deployment of Machine Learning Model as a REST API

 This template provides a basic structure of components for deploying a machine learning model as a REST API.
 A regression model is trained on publicly available dataset https://raw.githubusercontent.com/vyashemang/flask-salary-predictor/master/Salary_Data.csv that is salary earned as per years of work experience.
 This model is serialized as pickle file and made available for future use.
 A flask server is instantiated that accepts input data (years of experience) and provides prediction of salary using the trained model pickle file.
-Further, the deployment framework is extended to generate interactive documentation using Swagger.
 Finally, option to build a docker image is provided to containerize the underlying application.

-Keywords: Machine Learning, Python, Flask, Swagger, Docker
+Keywords: Machine Learning, Python, Flask, Docker

 ### Package Directory
 ![Directory Hierarchy](./data/Directory_Hierarchy.png)